chamilo/docs/teacher-guide/assessments/assessments_pre-configuration.md

 ![](../../.gitbook/assets/images132%20%281%29.png)

-_Illustration 104: Assessments – General settings_
+_Illustration: Assessments – General settings_

 The _Total weight_ of the course is important for assigning individual weights to activities.
 This will allow you to “spread” the importance of each activity in your course.
 If you only have a few activities, maybe a total weight of 10 is enough, but we consider 100 to be a common selection among teachers.